boltdesignsystem/bolt/packages/components/bolt-text/README.md

 ### Shorthand Defaults

 Using the shorthand method allows for consistency while also leaving room for customizations.
+The following are the official recipes for each piece of our typography.
+They will cover all common use cases.
+Only in edge cases, you'd want to break away and create your own recipes.

 #### Eyebrow